GVA-error/myALClient/README.md

 Developed for people who don't watch ungoings and have big "plan to watch" list on myanimelist.

 # Feature list
+- Dynamic ongoing hiding.
+Allow you to hide ongoing from list.
+- 18+ content hide/show.
 - Initialy we have playlist from all unwatched anime sorted by avg score.
 - All watched anime in watched list.
 - You can delete from play list.